chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline-template-v2/README-6-Deleting.md

 Failure to delete in this order will cause errors.

-> **NOTE:** Deleting the deploy stack is somewhat optional.
-To save costs you may wish to delete infrastructure stacks when not in use.
-However, leaving the deploy stack will not incur any costs unless you run code through it.
-This means you can keep your deploy stack ready and waiting for any code changes you commit to the monitored branch.
-It will automatically recreate the infrastructure stack for use.
+## Leaving the Deploy Stack

+For non-production environments you may wish to delete the infrastructure stack yet leave the deploy stack available for any future code changes you may push through the pipeline.
+Deleting unused infrastructure stacks can save money when they incorporate resources that are billed by number and not by usage.
+(For example CloudWatch Dashboards and Alarms.)

+Once an infrastructure stack is deleted it may be rebuilt by either:

+1. Going into the associated CodePipeline and choosing "Release change".
+2. Committing a code change to the associated branch in your repository.

+Releasing a change will rerun the last code commited to the repository branch.

+> **NOTE:** Some resources may not have the same name and arn as before which is usually not an issue in Development or Test environments.
+However, API GateWay will regenerate a random ID for the endpoint so you will need to update the domain of the endpoint you use for testing.